harvard-dce/mh-opsworks/README.horizontal-scaling.md

           ]
         },

-With this configuration mo-scaler would sequentially consult first the `MatterhornJobsQueued` metric published by the `monitoring-master1` instance, and then the `load_1` metric for the entire workers layer.
+With this configuration mo-scaler would sequentially consult first the `OpencastJobsQueued` metric published by the `monitoring-master1` instance, and then the `load_1` metric for the entire workers layer.
 The "mh queued jobs" strategy is going to recommend scaling up 2 workers if its metric is equal to or above the threshold of 1, or down 1 worker if there are zero queued jobs.
 The "workers layer load"